Would you like to choose new icons for custom post types in your admin dashboard?

 Creating a Custom Post Type With a Plugin

-First, you need to create a custom post type.
+First, you’ll need to create a custom post type.
 If you have already done this, then you can skip to the ‘Adding an Icon to a Custom Post Type With a Plugin’ section below.

-Next, you can scroll down to the Settings section and set up different attributes for your post type.
-Each option comes with a brief description explaining what it does.
+Next, let’s scroll down to the ‘Settings’ section and set up different attributes for your post type.
+Each option has a brief description explaining its function.

 For instance, you can choose how to sort the post type and whether to make it hierarchical.